What is a “late preterm” baby?

 Having a late preterm baby can be frustrating at times.
 Although she might look like a slightly smaller version of a full-term baby, you can see that her prematurity affects the way she breastfeeds.
 Because she is immature, it is normal for her feeds to be sleepy and short, and for you to need to encourage her to wake and feed.

 In the early months, most babies need to feed at least 8-12 times in 24 hours, with at least 5-20 minutes of active sucking per breast (deep sucks, with swallows after every 1-2 sucks for most of the feed).
 If your baby is too sleepy to do this much feeding yet, or if there are any signs that your baby might not be getting enough milk (fewer dirty nappies, more weight loss or slower weight gain than expected), it’s important to act quickly to keep your baby safely fed and to protect your milk supply.
 You can read more about how to tell if your baby is getting enough milk at https://www.laleche.org.uk/is-my-baby-getting-enough-milk/ and https://www.laleche.org.uk/whats-in-a-nappy/

 Some babies need extra milk at first

 In the very early days, before your milk supply increases rapidly, and if she isn’t feeding vigorously yet, she may need more milk than the small quantities of colostrum you can express at this time.
 Depending on the hospital, there may be donor milk available or your baby’s doctor may suggest infant formula for a short time until your milk supply increases.
 In the early days and weeks after birth it is important to remove as much milk from your breasts as possible, as often as you can, to give your body a strong signal to make plenty of milk later.
 Staff will support you to hand express at first (usually for about 3-4 days) and then to use a breast pump.
 Make sure you know where and how you can rent or buy a breast pump for when you get home.

-You can read more about how to use extra milk (formula or expressed milk) to support breastfeeding here: https://www.laleche.org.uk/formula-supplements/
+You can read more about how to use extra milk (expressed milk, donor milk or formula) to support breastfeeding here: https://www.laleche.org.uk/formula-supplements/